AhmedMorsy95/Go-Hard-or-Go-Home/Word Break (ii)/readme.md

 ## Fourth Approach
 ------------------
-Let's modify Word Break 1 in such a way which helps us build a **Graph**.
+Let's modify Word Break 1 in such a way which helps us build a **Graph**, DAG in particular.

 This problem can be mapped to printing all valid paths from a source to a destination.